Avoiding excessive finger movement on the ocarina

-You may find that your natural instinct when you first start playing the ocarina is to lift your fingers really high, like this:
+When you first start playing the ocarina, you may find that your instinct is to lift your fingers really high, like this:

 A demonstration of playing the ocarina with the fingers lifted needlessly high.
 This achieves nothing, and makes it more difficult to play the ocarina at high tempo